alexwchen/Video_Audio_Recording_Django_HTML5/README.md

 HTML5_RECORDING
 ===============

-Server framework,
+Server framework:

 django

-In backup,
+In backup:

   contains sample code for audio and video recording.

-In myproject
+In myproject:

   cotain integrated version of